MicrosoftDocs/Hololens/hololens/hololens-insider.md

 - [Offline diagnostics](hololens-diagnostic-logs.md#offline-diagnostics) will also include additional device information for serial number and OS version.

+### Extended eye tracking

+Extended eye tracking API unlocks new scenarios such as health assessment, monitoring and therapy by providing more fine grain information about user's eye gaze.

+Beginning April 2021, we are providing OS level support for extended eye tracking:
+- Access left and right eye gazes: Developers will be able to access individual eye gaze values, allowing them to understand where user's left and right eyes are looking separately.
+- Get supported eye tracking frame rates: Current options are 30 Hz (default) and 60 Hz.
+- Set eye tracking frame rate to 60 Hz: Developers can choose a frame rate from the supported options and request eye gaze values at that rate.

+We will be releasing extended eye tracking APIs shortly, which will allow access to new features specified above, to select developers.
+These APIs will be protected behind a custom capability and developers will need approval from Microsoft to use them.

 ## Start receiving Insider builds